mendix/docs/content/refguide/published-odata-resource.md

 parent: "published-odata-services"
 tags: ["studio pro"]
 ---
+++check all button and menu names

 {{% alert type="warning" %}}

 This document describes the properties of a published OData resource.
-For a general overview of OData services see [Published OData Services](published-odata-services).
+For a general overview of OData services, see [Published OData Services](published-odata-services).

 {{% /alert %}}

 ## 1 Adding or Editing a Resource

-**Add resource** or **Edit** button in the Published OData Service window opens an editor window for the published resource.
-The editor window is divided into two parts: **Resource** and **Uniform Resource Identifier**.
-The **Resource** window is for specifying the entity and entity attributes to expose, and the **Uniform Resource Identifier** enables you to customize the location where the resource will be published.
+The **Add resource** or **Edit** button in the **Published OData Service** window opens the editor window for the published resource.
+This window is divided into two parts: **Resource** and **Uniform Resource Identifier**.
+The **Resource** window is for specifying the entity and entity attributes to expose, and the **Uniform Resource Identifier** window enables you to specify the location where the resource will be published.

-[//]: #	"verify the names of the button "

-Another way to add a resource is to right-click on an entity in the domain model and select **Expose as OData resource**.
-Select or create a published OData service document and the Published resource editor will be displayed.
+Another way to add a resource is in the domain model, right-click an entity and select **Expose as OData resource**.
+Select or create a published OData service document to display the **Published resource editor**.

 ![](attachments/16713722/16843929.png)